MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-testing.md

 ## Submission
 **Note:** Developing ISV content packs is currently in preview and requires initial approval through the [Microsoft Azure Certified](powerbi-developer-content-pack-overview.md#Nomination) program to access.
 If you're interested, please submit a nomination.

-The submission process will provide Power BI with access to the template you've created as well as the original PBIX file.
+The submission process through [Azure Publishing Portal](https://publish.windowsazure.com/workspace/power-bi-content-pack) will provide Power BI with access to the template you've created as well as the original PBIX file.

 ### Before submission
 -	Review the authoring tips for each of the artifacts within the content pack